-52. Prohibition on granting of broadcasting service licence to party-political entities
+52. Prohibition on granting of broadcasting service licence to party-political entities, independent candidates and independent representatives

-No broadcasting service licence may be granted to any party, movement, organisation, body or alliance which is of a party-political nature.
+No broadcasting service licence may be granted to-

+- (a) any party, movement, organisation, body or alliance which is of a party-political nature; or - (b) to any independent candidate or to any independent representative.